dmh43/exosphere--example-app--space-tweet/README.md

-# Exosphere developer SDK POC
+# Exosphere Developer SDK POC

-This is a POC of the Exosphere developer SDK.
+This is a proof of concept of the Exosphere developer SDK.

 ## Installation